Ooggle/dead-simple-blog/README.md

 dead-simple blog template powered by Markdown and PHP

-## Installation and usage comming soon...
+## Installation and usage coming soon...

 <br>